Geirmund Brendesæter

-Geirmund "Geddi" Brendesæter (born 22 March 1970) is a Norwegian former professional football defender.
+Geirmund "Geddi" Brendesæter (born 22 March 1970) is a Norwegian former professional footballer who played as a defender.

 Club career

 Brendesæter played 13 seasons for Brann.
 His debut was on 1 June 1991, and he played his last match against Vålerenga in the last match of the season 2003.
 He played mostly as a right defender.
 During this period he also played 13 matches for the German team Arminia Bielefeld in 1997, but returned to Brann to play the last half of the season.
 Brendesæter played in total 336 matches for Brann, but scored only seven goals.

 In the 2001 season, he went to the media and asked the supporters if he should retire or not.
 The voting ended with 3525 votes to continue, and 3429 votes to retire.
 Eventually Brendesæter signed a new contract.
 In his last match for Brann, he was put on as a substitute a few minutes before the end, the crowd going wild as he entered the pitch.
 He was placed as a striker, the position which he had played in as a junior player, but had never been used in for Brann.